Manufacturing

 Read a more detailed definition of what is Business Architecture here.

-The business architect could visualize the Value Streams in the current state and use these to communicate to the owner/client of the company, what the problems are and how they are solved by implementing the concepts.
+The business architect could visualize the Value Streams in the current state and use these to communicate to the owner/client of the company what the problems are and how they are solved by implementing the concepts.

 Below are three examples/principles of how the mentioned business architecture concepts will increase the quality of your product.
-You can use value stream maps to show your owner/client that the problems you are trying to solve actually exist.
+You can use value stream maps to show your owner/client that the problems you are trying to solve exist.

-• Self-Service: with this concept, customers do not have to wait for your call center to be available, for instance, during evenings or weekends.
+- Self-Service: with this concept, customers do not have to wait for your call center to be available, for instance, during evenings or weekends.

 Value Stream Maps works well in this situation because this type of diagram is well known to a lot of people, certainly in Manufacturing, and the diagrams are easy to understand.